aws/sagemaker-hyperpod-cli/README.md

 ```

 * `cluster-name` (string) - Required.
 The cluster name to connect to.
 * `region` (string) - Optional.
 The region that the cluster resides.
-If not provided, the default will be set to the region from the current context.
+If not provided, the default will be set to the region from the current AWS account credentials.
 * `namespace` (string) - Optional.
 The namespace that users want to connect to.
-If not provided, the default namespace will be used.
+If not provided, the default namespace will be `default`.

 ### Submitting a Job